ridemountainpig/microprocessor-system/Lab 7/README.md

-### This lab is about two board communication to send message between
+### This lab is about two board communication to send message between each other.